 All KiwiSaver providers will charge you fees for managing your money – these fees cover things like paying investment managers for their expertise and decision making to invest and grow your money, the services you receive as a client, and running costs.
 To find out what you’re being charged take a look at your KiwiSaver scheme’s Product Disclosure Statement – here's AMP’s.

 Ethics are personal.
 There’s no absolute right or wrong answer as to which investments are ethically acceptable, and which investments are not.
-People value different things - that’s why we've got funds from a range of New Zealand’s leading fund managers (AMP Capital, ANZ, ASB, Mercer, Nikko), so that you as an investor can pick and choose what kind of investment you want.
+People value different things - that’s why we've got funds from a range of New Zealand’s leading fund managers and it's why we've partnered with BlackRock to make sure our AMP-branded funds¹ are sustainably invested.
+It means that you can pick and choose what kind of investment you want.

 Each KiwiSaver provider has its own level of customer service, communication, online tools, and access to expert advisers and fund managers.
 It’s important you’re with a provider who gives you what you want.
 Here at AMP we have a team of people who can help you from simple requests to concise financial advice.
 We feel it’s important that you have a provider who is there to give you the help and guidance that you need.

-It’s good to check in on your account every once in a while.
-On the My AMP app, you can change your funds, see your balance and your personal rate of return for your investment.
-But we don’t recommend checking in every day, as markets will rise and fall and it can be a bit scary watching your investment move up and down.
+It’s good to check in on your account every once in a while, but we don’t recommend checking in every day, as markets will rise and fall and it can be a bit scary watching your investment move up and down.